r3stl355/cv-utils/README.md

 jupyter notebook
 ```

-## Build an RecordIO file from dataset in Pascal VOC format
+## Convert a dataset in Pascal VOC format to RecordIO format

 Check out `voc_2_rec.ipynb` Notebook for details.

+## Convert a dataset in MS COCO format to RecordIO format

+Check out `coco_2_rec.ipynb` Notebook for details.

 ## Shuffle and split an `.lst` file into `train` and `val` files